-In early July, 20202, the Town will be finalizing construction 26 on-street parking spaces along West Benchmark Road, sidewalk realignment by Mikaela Way, construction of an underground water quality vault, and drainage improvements to prevent the flooding of the Avon Public Library’s lower floor area.
-The stormwater quality vault will collect runoff from Mikaela Way, the Recreation Center parking lot and the Avon Town Hall parking lot to remove pollutants before discharging into the Eagle River.
-The project budget, as approved by the Avon Town Council, is $581,000.
-There will be impacts to the neighborhood including the temporary closure of Benchmark Road at Mikaela Way, including the intersection.
+The Town recently finalized construction of 26 on-street parking spaces along West Benchmark Road, sidewalk realignment by Mikaela Way, construction of an underground water quality vault, and drainage improvements to prevent the flooding of the Avon Public Library’s lower floor area.
+The stormwater quality vault collects runoff from Mikaela Way, the Recreation Center parking lot and the Avon Town Hall parking lot to remove pollutants before discharging into the Eagle River.
+The project budget, as approved by the Avon Town Council, was $581,000.

 Old Town Hall Utility Work